Our projects.

 • Tailored specifically to the women’s needs

 A lot of women facing homelessness are there because of an abusive partner.
-So rather than have a village for women that is easily located, we’ve developed discreet women’s housing across multiple locations with small numbers in each home to reduce risk.
+So rather than have a village for women that is easily located, we’ve developed discreet women’s housing across multiple locations.

 Our women’s project is staffed by an all female team, with support tailored to the women’s experience.
 Alongside support, we provide training and life skills to lift our residents out of poverty and homelessness into work and a home of their own.